-3.3Foliar crude protein

-Our third objective was to determine changes in forage CP concentration throughout the growing season.
-Six of the eleven species sampled had the greatest CP in the forest treatments.
-Plants adapt to low light intensity in forested areas by changing leaf structure.
+Seven of the eleven species sampled had the greater CP in the forested than savanna treatments (P<0.10) and several other species exhibited similar nonsignificant trends.
+Plants adapt to low light intensity in shaded conditions by changing leaf structure.
 Leaves in low light environments are thinner with a higher specific leaf area (cm2 g-1; SLA), and leaves with high SLA tend to have higher nitrogen concentration per biomass than leaves with low SLA (Reich and Walters 1994, Garnier et al. 1997).
 Leaves with low SLA accumulate more carbohydrates which ‘dilute’ the nitrogen content while leaves with high SLA have greater concentrations of photosynthetic nitrogen rich proteins (Reich et al. 1991, Reich and Walters 1998).

 Our study only addressed CP concentration which is only one metric of nutritional quality, and in some cases can be offset by digestibility and tannin concentrations.
-For example, tannin concentrations reduced protein availability by an average of 38% for moose forages in a boreal forest setting (Spalinger et al. 2010).
-However, in a more similar setting, tannins reduced available crude protein by less than 1% for spring and summer for a diet consisting of eight preferred deer forage species (Jones et al. 2010).
-At this site, Masters (1991) found reduced digestibility of forages in forest treatments when sampled in early fall.
+For example, tannin concentrations reduced protein availability by an average of 38% for moose (Alces alces)forages in a boreal forest setting (Spalinger et al. 2010).
+However, in a setting more similar to our study, tannins reduced available crude protein by less than 1% for spring and summer for a diet consisting of eight preferred deer forage species (Jones et al. 2010).
+At this site, Masters (1991) found reduced digestibility of several forages in forested areas when sampled in the fall.
 However, earlier in the growing season, when treatment effects on CP concentration are greater, digestibility concerns are less likely as reduced digestibility is a function of plant maturity (Ball et al. 2002).

-Denser overstory canopy and thicker litter layers in the forest treatments restrict light availability and reduce air and soil temperatures, which may delay understory germination and slow growth (Breshears et al. 1998, Devkota et al. 2009).
-The plants sampled in the forest treatments, thus, may be comparatively “younger” than plants of the same species in the more open savanna treatments possibly explaining the greater CP concentrations found in forested treatments.
-Shorter fire return intervals in the savanna treatments also may cause loss of nitrogen from the soil, possibly restricting the CP concentration of understory plants (Gillon and Rapp 1989, Caldwell et al. 2002).
-However, research at this site (Masters et al. 1993a) and similar ecosystems did not find a decrease, and in some cases even a minor increase, in soil nitrogen after a prescribed fire (Binkley et al. 1992, Liechty et al. 2005).
-Soil nutrient availability had no effect on forage quality but reduced the quantity of preferred deer forages in Georgia, USA (Lashley and Harper 2012).
+Denser overstory canopy and thicker litter layers in the forest treatments restricted light availability and likely reduced air and soil temperatures, which may have delayed understory germination and slowed growth (Breshears et al. 1998, Devkota et al. 2009).
+Thus, plants sampled in the forest treatments, despite sampling concurrently, may be comparatively “younger” than plants of the same species in the more open savanna treatments possibly contributing to the greater CP concentrations found in forested treatments.
+While, all plants appeared to be at similar phenological stages among treatments, small differences in plant maturity within a phenological stage may have been present.
+Another potential reason for lowered CP in savanna treatments is that shorter fire return intervals in the savanna treatments also may cause loss of nitrogen from the soil, possibly restricting the CP concentration of understory plants (Gillon and Rapp 1989, Caldwell et al. 2002).
+However, research at this site (Masters et al. 1993a) and similar ecosystems did not find a decrease, and in some cases even a minor increase, in soil nitrogen after prescribed fire (Binkley et al. 1992, Liechty et al. 2005).
+Additionally, increased soil nutrient availability had no effect on forage quality but reduced the quantity of preferred deer forages in North Carolina, USA (Lashley et al.2015).